ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 CloseGroup gracefully terminates a Connection and any other Connections that are entangled with this one in a Connection Group.
 For example, all of the Connections in a group might be streams of a single session for a multistreaming protocol; closing the entire group will close the underlying session.
 See also {{groups}}.
+All Connections in the group will send a Closed Event when the CloseGroup Action was successful.
-As with Close, any Messages remaining to be processed on a Connection will be handled prior to closing.
+As with Close, any Messages
+remaining to be processed on a Connection will be handled prior to closing.

 ~~~